huangyibo/huangyibo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoc Associate in [CS](https://cs.rice.edu/) at [RICE University](https://www.rice.edu/) working closely with [Prof. Ang Chen](https://www.cs.rice.edu/~angchen/).
+I am now a Postdoc Associate in [CS](https://cs.rice.edu/) at [RICE University](https://www.rice.edu/) working closely with [Prof. Ang Chen](https://www.cs.rice.edu/~angchen/).
-I got my Ph.D. in Computer Science at Fudan University, co-advised by Prof. Jie Wu, [Prof. Yang Xu](https://yangxu.info/) and [Prof. Zhihui Lv](https://cs.fudan.edu.cn/3f/5e/c25895a278366/page.htm).
+I received my Ph.D. degree in Computer Science at Fudan University, co-advised by Prof. Jie Wu, [Prof. Yang Xu](https://yangxu.info/) and [Prof. Zhihui Lv](https://cs.fudan.edu.cn/3f/5e/c25895a278366/page.htm) in Dec.
+2021.
-Prior to joining FDU, I received B.S. in Software Engineering from Central South University in 2016.
+Prior to joining FDU, I received B.S. in Software Engineering from Central South University in Jun.
+2016.

 My research interests mainly lie in the fields of Distributed System, Networked System and Data Center Network.
 In particular, I focus on the system design, development and optimization about RDMA-enhanced datacenter systems, as well as network protocol stack and RPC framework.

 - Office: 3011 Duncan Hall
 - Email: yhuang (at) rice (dot) edu
-- Former Name : **Bobo Huang (黄博博)**
+- Former Name : **Bobo Huang**
 <!-- - My Resume is [HERE](http://huangyibo.github.io/files/Yibo-FDU-CV.pdf). -->

+Feel free to reach out me through Email if you are interested in my research work or have any questions.

 Relevant and Interested Areas
 ======